 Frequently asked questions about the Corsair HS55 SURROUND

 Generally, the Corsair HS55 SURROUND and the Corsair HS65 Surround are fairly similar.
 Both support the same 7.1 surround sound audio through the iCUE software.
 The main difference comes down to a difference in design, with higher-quality materials used on the HS65.
 The HS65 also has a slightly different frequency response curve.
-Additionally, the Corsair HS65 Surround has support SoundID, an easy way to customize the EQ profile of the headset.
+Additionally, the Corsair HS65 Surround supports SoundID, an easy way to customize the headset’s EQ profile.